is a talented and experienced singer living in Ottawa, Ontario, with a broad range of performance experiences.

 This session, run by David Baril, runs as a songcircle.
 The emphasis is on traditional or traditional style folk songs, and people are encouraged to know their songs before they come, so lyric sheets are discouraged.

-Our last songcircle was on zoom.
+We are continuing to meet twice a month on Zoom.
 If you are interested in joining us that way, get in touch.

 First and Third Fridays of each month in various homes